mzaffalon/MPFR_wrap.jl/README.md

 formulas involving π, with analysis" by David H. Bailey available [online](https://www.davidhbailey.com/dhbpapers/pi-formulas.pdf).

-The following example shows the difference in execution time and memory allocation for the Brent-Salamin method using in-place and non in-place method.
+The following shows the difference in execution time and memory allocation for the Brent-Salamin method using standard and in-place operations.

 ```julia
 julia> @btime brent_salamin();